-- Provide an overview of the draft Data Exchange Framework Component Documents - 3.
-Provide an update on the Strategy for Digital Identities
+- Discuss drafts of the Data Sharing Agreement and initial set of Policies and Procedures - 2.
+Provide an overview of the draft Data Exchange Framework Component Documents that have been released for public comment - 3.
+Provide an update on the Strategy for Digital Identities - 4.
+Provide an update on DxF Governance and funding allocation proposals in the Governor's Budget May Revision